New York Times edits Biden sexual assault coverage, deletes references to past inappropriate 'hugs, kisses and touching'

 Democrats similarly took a far more aggressive approach during the Kavanaugh episode.
 Sen. Mazie Horono, D-Hawaii, for example, likened the confirmation process to a "job interview," and said a lower standard of proof applied to accusations of misconduct.
 Hirono also cited Kavanaugh's legal "philosophy" as a reason to suspect his guilt.

-In its piece on Sunday, the Times notes that Reade was "hired in December 1992 and paid by Mr. Biden’s office until August 1993" -- in contrast to several of Kavanuagh's accusers, including Christine Blasey Ford, who presented no definitive evidence that they had ever met the judge.
+In its piece on Sunday, the Times notes that Reade was "hired in December 1992 and paid by Mr. Biden’s office until August 1993" -- in contrast to several of Kavanuagh's accusers, including Ford, who presented no definitive evidence that they had ever met the judge.

 Early in the article, the Times asserted that "no former Biden staff members corroborate any details of Ms. Reade’s allegation."
 But several paragraphs later, the paper noted that a slew of other women, including some who had experience with Biden, did find the accusations credible.